 Great employees make great companies, but they may not stay loyal to you forever.

-What’s more, with the average cost of replacing a member of staff estimated at £12,000, poor staff retention could really make a dent in your recruitment budget.
+What’s more, it’s estimated that the average cost of replacing a member of staff is £12,000.
+So poor staff retention could really make a dent in your recruitment budget.

 But what can you do to stand a chance of keeping hold of your star players?
 Firstly, you must first understand what makes them tick.

 Why do employees leave?

 Understanding why people leave their jobs is key to improving staff retention.
 In 2022, the Edenred’s Employee Trends Report shed light on why employees moved on from their current roles in the previous year.

 This was followed by feeling overworked.
 Then, a desire to leave uncaring managers, a poor atmosphere at work, low pay, having a rude boss and feeling there was no room to progress.

 So, what can you do to address these issues and prevent your star players from jumping ship?

 Have a read of the following seven strategies for some tips on keeping hold of your valued employees…